Suggestions for Field and Lab Work

 (1) Field work

 One of the main achievements of the two main current geochemical data bases, GEOROC and PETDB lies in the fact that they have at least an approximate latitude and longitude for every sample.
-How they achieved this I confess I know not, many published samples have sweeping locations such as "East Iceland" or some such.
+How they achieved this I confess I know not, many published samples are given sweeping locations such as "East Iceland" or some such.
 You who are are contempating of career in determining the composition of the Earth and it's components, please remember that any sample collected may one day be of key importance.
 Some later worker should be able to relocate it.
 When we were able to obtain samples of Tibetan rhyolites from the Swedish Museum collected by the Swedish explorer Sven Hedin a hundred years before, Kevin Burke was able to relocate them all by a combination of sateliite pix and Hedin's diary.
 Hedin was a meticulous kind of person.
 In years long ago I used to rely on things like, "Foot of prominent bluff, 2 miles east of Cinco Ribeiras"!
 Unfortunately "Cinco Ribeiras" is about as common a name as " Trois Riviere".

 These days I use a GPS and advise that all do the same.
 Pray remember also that not all the world may be familar with a location such as "Halmundershraun".
 One may guess Iceland but little more.